datastructures-js/priority-queue/README.md

 ```

 ### .enqueue(element, priority)
 adds an element with a priority (number) to the queue.
-Priority is optional if a priority callback has been defined in the constructor.
+Priority is not required here if a priority callback has been defined in the constructor.
+If passed here in addition to an existing constructor callback, it will override the callback one.

 <table>
   <tr><th align="center" colspan="3">params</th></tr>